 Operational training systems are to be refreshed with new technology solutions that allow for improved student experiences and low-cost management of training records.
 The operations training documents are reviewed in combination with the critical control verification.
 Improving the training material quality and reducing the overhead burden of record keeping can be achieved simultaneously with new technology.

-Tritton was audited on a regular basis during the year by the State Regulator as part of its strategy for targeted risk-based assessment programs.
-Each audit focused on a specific significant hazard and the effectiveness of control plans within our safety management system.
-Pleasingly, the audits showed a high level of compliance, reaffirming the effectiveness of the controls in our safety management system.
+Tritton was audited on a regular basis during the year by the State Regulator, as part of the State strategy for targeted risk-based assessment programs.
+Each audit focusses on a single critical hazard and the effectiveness of the control plans at the operation.
+Pleasingly, the audits showed a high level of compliance, reaffirming the effectiveness of the critical controls in our safety management system.